asimwe1/rust_chatapp/site/guide/4-requests.md

 A form guard may specify a default value to use when a field is missing.
 The default value is used only when parsing is _lenient_.
-When _strict_, all errors, including, missing fields are propagated directly.
+When _strict_, all errors, including missing fields, are propagated directly.

 Some types with defaults include `bool`, which defaults to `false`, useful for checkboxes, `Option<T>`, which defaults to `None`, and [`form::Result`], which